sahildua2305/twitter-custom-client/README.md

 # Twitter Custom Client

-A simple Twitter API client that fetches and displays tweets that<br>
+A custom Twitter API client that fetches and displays tweets that<br>
 * have been retweeted at least once and<br>
 * contain the hashtag `#custserv`<br>